Here are the economic benefits of being in the European Union. The EU also presents so many cultural and social reasons for staying.

 European structural funds regions directly and invests 5 billion a year

-The European Research Area (ERA) is composed of all research and innovation activities, programmes and policies in Europe which involve a transnational perspective.
+The European Research Area (ERA) includes all research policies in Europe with an international perspective.

-The Framework Programme contributes to the further development of ERA and its initiatives.
-Horizon 2020, the EU’s eighth Framework Programme for funding research and innovation, runs from 2014 to 2020 and has a total budget of just over €70 billion.
+The Framework Programme contributes to the further development of the ERA and its initiatives.
+The EU funding research, Horizon 2020, has a total budget of just over €70 billion between 2014 to 2020.

-Horizon 2020 is a funding programme for all types of actors involved in research and innovation and contains a number of different schemes and mechanisms.
-It is based on a structure of three pillars: Excellent Science; Industrial Leadership; and Societal Challenges.
+Horizon 2020 funds all types of actors involved in research and innovation and contains different schemes and mechanisms.
+It encompasses a three-pillar structure: Excellent Science; Industrial Leadership and Societal Challenges.

 Influence in Europe

-Just as we influence standards, we influence European policy from within.
-Once we leave we will only be tributary.
+Just as with standards, we influence European policy from within the EU.
+Once we leave, we will only be on the sidelines.

-Membership allows us the right to be part of the decision mechanisms of the EU thus participating in shaping our future.
+Membership involves us in the decision mechanisms of the EU, thus participating in shaping our future.

 Common agricultural policy

-The common agricultural policy compensates farmers for operations that would otherwise be unprofitable and contributes to regulating prices and volume of food sold across Europe.
+The Common Agricultural Policy compensates otherwise unviable operations.
+It contributes to regulating prices and volume of food sold across Europe.

-Launched in 1962, the EU’s common agricultural policy (CAP) is a partnership between agriculture and society, and between Europe and its farmers.
-It aims to
+Launched in 1962, the EU’s Common Agricultural Policy (CAP) embodies a partnership between European agriculture and society.

-- support farmers and improve agricultural productivity, ensuring a stable supply of affordable food
+- Aims to support and improve output, ensuring a stable supply of affordable food.

-- safeguard European Union (EU) farmers to make a reasonable living
+- Helps European farmers earn a reasonable living

-- help tackle climate change and the sustainable management of natural resources
+- It tackles climate change and the sustainable management of natural resources.

-- maintain rural areas and landscapes across the EU
+- Maintains rural areas and landscapes across the EU

-- keep the rural economy alive by promoting jobs in farming, agri-foods industries and associated sectors
+- Keeps rural economies alive by promoting jobs in farming, agri-food industries and associated sectors.

 70 years of peace

-The European Parliament and European Court of Justice provide forums for democratic debate and exchange on European matters which might otherwise or have in the past flared into conflict.
-See the debate around how the EU contributes to peace in K
+The European Parliament and European Court of Justice foster democratic debate on matters which might otherwise flare into conflict.
+They have in the past.
+See the discussion around how the EU contributes to peace in Kialo.

-The indirect benefit is that we educate our children in a more open and rounded way.
-They have their exposure to different cultures, ways of life and therefore are more open-minded and educated.
+The indirect benefit is that we educate our children better.
+People are exposed to different cultures, ways of life and therefore become more open-minded and educated.

-Being in the customs union means that when UK companies want to import from and export to European countries, they pay no customs duty and there are no administrative formalities
+Being in the customs union means that when UK companies want to import from and export to European countries, they pay no customs duty and avoid administrative procedures.

-The gradual phasing-out of internal borders under the Schengen agreements was followed by the adoption of Directive 2004/38/EC on the right of EU citizens and their family members to move and reside freely within the EU.
+Internal borders were gradually phased out under the Schengen agreements.
+The adoption of Directive 2004/38/EC followed on the right of EU citizens and their family members to move and reside freely within the EU.

-Notwithstanding the importance of this right, substantial implementation obstacles persist, 10 years after the deadline for implementation of the Directive.
+Despite the importance of this right, substantial obstacles persist, ten years after the deadline for implementation of the directive.

 Free movement of capital

-The free movement of capital means for everyday people that there are no restrictions on the amount of money that you can take with you when you go abroad to live or to work
+The free movement of capital means no restrictions on the money you can take when you go abroad to live or to work.

-Effect of leaving the EU on UK economy
+Effect of Leaving the EU on the UK Economy

-The National Institute of Economic and Social Research estimates that trade with the EU, especially in services, will be more costly after Brexit.
-This is likely to have an adverse effect on living standards in the UK.
+The National Institute of Economic and Social Research estimates that the cost of trade with the EU, especially in services, will increase after Brexit.
+This additional cost will harm living standards in the UK.

-Their central estimate is that if the government’s proposed Brexit deal is implemented, then GDP in the longer term will be around 4 per cent lower than it would have been had the UK stayed in the EU.
+They estimate that if the proposed Brexit deal goes through, the gross domestic product will be around 4% lower than if the UK had stayed in the EU.

-This is roughly equivalent to losing the annual output of Wales or the output of the financial services industry in London.
-This is equivalent to a loss of 3 per cent in GDP per head, worth around £1,000 per annum on average to people in the UK.
+The effect is to reduce annual output by that of Wales or the financial services industry in London.
+GDP will drop by 3% per head of population or around £1,000 per year on average to people in the UK.